aws/aws-cdk/packages/@aws-cdk/aws-servicecatalogappregistry/README.md

 });
 ```

+### Import existing application to associate all the stacks in the cdk.App scope

 If you want to re-use an existing Application with ARN: `arn:aws:servicecatalog:us-east-1:123456789012:/applications/applicationId`
 and want to associate all stacks in the `App` scope to your imported application, then use as shown in the example below: